molgenis/molgenis/docs/guide-deploy-molgenis.md

 # Deploy MOLGENIS
 > when you have questions please email us at: [molgenis-operations@umcg.nl](mailto:molgenis-operations@umcg.nl?subject=[Deployment])

-We support two three in which you can deploy MOLGENIS.
+We support three ways in which you can deploy MOLGENIS.

 ## Run in development or test
 When you are developing on top of MOLGENIS or testing the platform we recommend using [docker-compose](https://github.com/molgenis/docker).